GrAInS: Gradient-based Attribution for Inference-Time Steering of LLMs and VLMs: Experiments

-\paragraph{Inference-time Steering with \method{}.} We select 50 samples from each dataset for constructing the steering vectors.
-For each example, we compute token-level attributions for text tokens using the contrastive preference loss described in Section~\ref{sec:method-attribution}.
+\myparagraph{Inference-time Steering with \method{}.} We select 50 samples from each dataset for constructing the steering vectors.
+For each example, we compute token-level attributions for text tokens using the preference loss described in Section~\ref{sec:method-attribution}.
 In all experiments, we set $k=3$ tokens.
 For IG, we use 5 steps for gradient estimation.
 Steering vectors are computed using PCA over contrastive activation vectors from multiple inputs.
-These are applied at inference to adjust the model's hidden activations following~\cref{sec:method-steering}.
-The total runtime for computing IG, extracting hidden states, and constructing steering vectors on 50 TruthfulQA samples is approximately 96 seconds on a RTX A6000-48G GPU, which is negligible compared to the cost of LoRA fine-tuning.
+These are applied at inference to adjust the model's hidden activations.

-\paragraph{Baselines.} We compare \method{} against approaches for steering LLMs.
-For fair comparison, we use the same samples used to construct steering vectors for \method{} for all steering baselines.
-More details on datasets and baselines are provided in~\cref{sec:app-setting}.